Norwegian krone: Exchange rates

 The value of the Norwegian krone compared to other currencies varies considerably from one year to another, mainly based on changes in oil prices and interest rates.
 In 2002 the Norwegian krone grew to record high levels against the United States dollar and the euro.
 On 2 January 2002, 100 kroner were worth US$11.14 ($1 = 8.98 kroner).
 In July 2002, the krone hit a high at 100 kroner = $13.7 ($1 = 7.36 kroner).
 In addition to the high level of interest, which increased further on 4 July 2002, to 7 percent, the price of oil was high.
 At the time Norway was the world's third largest oil exporter.

 In 2005, oil prices reached record levels of more than 60 dollars per barrel.
 Although interest rates had decreased to around 2 percent, the Norwegian krone grew even stronger.

 However, in late 2007 and early 2008, the dollar suffered a steady depreciation against all other major currencies.
 The Norwegian krone was gaining value at the same time; as a result, the krone became stronger than ever compared to the dollar, making the dollar worth about 5 kroner in April 2008.
 By October 2008, the dollar had recovered and was worth approximately 7 kroner.
 Following 2009, the krone once again saw strong growth, making the dollar worth about 5.8 kroner as of the beginning of 2010.

-Since then, the dollar has gone up further and as of October 2019 was worth about 9 kroner.
-During the COVID-19 pandemic, the krone fell heavily, making one dollar cost 12.00 kroner on 19 March 2020.
+Since the mid-2010s, the Norwegian krone has been slowly but steadily weakening against most currencies.
+This presents a mystery, as Norway's economy has been strong and growing, and the decline cannot be fully explained by either oil price changes or interest rate differences between countries.
+However, as of 2024, the krone is still overvalued based on the Big Mac Index.